Skip to content

 If you buy a wooden object overseas, do your own Quarantine – place it in the freezer for a couple of days when you get home.
 Sometimes, insect larvae can live within a wooden mask for months after you buy it.
 Freezing the wooden article kills the larvae, and ensures that you don’t bring in another biological disaster home.

 Still Bored At Work?
-Then Check Out: South Africa News Humour - Cartoon Satire Telling It Like it Is!
+Then Check Out: Scuba Diving South Africa - Reef Diving at Aliwal Shoal

 So that’s why Quarantine matters!
 I now place this CAUTION QUARANTINE AREA Sign on my Freezer!